 Students with particular interests may prefer to design their own program of study in concert with a team of teacher-scholars.
 Westminster's Self-Designed Major/Minor allows students to design a personalized program drawing on the strengths of several disciplines and departments.
-For example, students have designed individualized programs of study through the Self-Designed Major leading to majors in advertising, classics, public relations and sports medicine.
-If the Self-Designed Major is approved, completion will satisfy the general degree requirement for a major.
-All other general education requirements must be fulfilled.
+When the Self-Designed Major or Minor is approved, completion will satisfy the general degree requirement for a major or minor.
+All other degree requirements must also be fulfilled.